-The duties of the EU Reference Laboratory for VTEC (EU-RL VTEC) include the development of methods for the detection of VTEC in food and animal samples and the organisation of proficiency tests (PT) on those methods for the designated National Reference Laboratories (NRLs) for E. coli in the EU and EFTA Member States, EU Candidate Countries, and certain third countries.
+The duties of the EU Reference Laboratory for E. coli (EU-RL VTEC) include the development of methods for the detection of VTEC in food and animal samples and the organization of proficiency tests (PT) on those methods for the designated National Reference Laboratories (NRLs) for E. coli in the EU and EFTA Member States, EU Candidate Countries, and certain third countries.

-The EU-RL VTEC has coordinated a working group that has drafted a method for the detection of VTEC belonging to the main pathogenic serogroups.
-This method is about to be published as an ISO Technical Specification: ISO/WD TS 13136 "Horizontal method for the detection of Shiga toxin-producing Escherichia coli (STEC) belonging to O157, O111, O26, O103 and O145 serogroups - Qualitative Method".
-Moreover, it has been recommended by EFSA for the detection of the main pathogenic serogroups in food and animal samples (Guidance on the technical specifications for the monitoring and reporting of VTEC on animals and food, EFSA Journal 2009; 7:1366).
+The EU-RL VTEC has coordinated a working group that has drafted a method for the detection of VTEC in foodstuffs.
+On November 2012, this method has been published as an ISO Technical Specification: ISO/TS 13136 "Microbiology of food and animal feed -- Real-time polymerase chain reaction (PCR)-based method for the detection of food-borne pathogens -- Horizontal method for the detection of Shiga toxin-producing Escherichia coli (STEC) and the determination of O157, O111, O26, O103 and O145 serogroups".
+Moreover, it had been recommended by EFSA for the detection of the main pathogenic serogroups in food and animal samples (Guidance on the technical specifications for the monitoring and reporting of VTEC on animals and food, EFSA Journal 2009; 7:1366).

-Such a method has already been adopted and evaluated in two rounds of PT organized by the EU-RL: the 3rd PT, carried out on bovine carcass swabs and the 4th PT, carried out on milk samples.
+The method had already been adopted and evaluated in three rounds of PT organized by the EU-RL: PT3, carried out on bovine carcass swabs, PT4, carried out on milk samples, and PT7, carried out on vegetable samples.
 The reports of these PTs are available in the EU-RL web site (ww.iss.it/vtec).